 - Continue moving toward health parity by marketing, growing, and improving WIN services throughout the region.

-- Strengthen ASL interpreter services by incorporating suggestions from the Deaf community, as resources allow.
+- Continue strengthening ASL interpreter services by incorporating suggestions from the Deaf community and checking in with the Deaf community, as resources allow.

 - Explore new opportunities for interpreter/translation business outside of traditional health care services that address social determinants of health (e.g. job training, education, nutrition, housing, legal aid).